Skip to main content

 Write continuous integration (CI) scripts to automate these package development steps.
 For example, you could write a script that creates a package version, creates a scratch org, installs the package version in the scratch org, runs Apex tests, and emails the test results to the release manager.

 The journey from idea to app on AppExchange doesn’t end with package development.
-Check out these resources on how to get your package security-reviewed, and how to publish it on AppExchange.
+Check out these resources on how to get your package security-reviewed, and how to publish it on the AppExchange.
 In the next unit we look at the subscriber experience of packaging.

 Resources